gianluca-mascolo/aoc2023/c64/day01/ASSEMBLER.md

 ## Problem: the VAL function

-For the solution of the proposed advent of code you cannot use directly the VAL function because the value `0` is returned both from the "0" character and for any other character not in range "0"-"9".
+For the solution of the proposed advent of code program you cannot use directly the VAL function because the value `0` is returned both from the "0" character and for any other character not in range "0"-"9".
 For example:
 ```
     **** COMMODORE 64 BASIC V2 ****